AriFordsham/GHCWiki/unlifted-data-types.md

 > `suspend (error "foo" :: Int#)` does not error until forced.
 Like `Box`, unlifted computations may not be lifted out of `suspend` without changing the semantics.

 This can all be written as library code under the first proposal; however, we notice that the value of type `Force a` only admits the value `Force a`: `undefined` is excluded by the `Unlifted` kind, and `Force undefined` is excluded by the strict field.
-Thus, we can represent `Force` on the heap simply as an unlifted pointer to `a`, which is never undefined.
+Thus, it would be great if we could represent `Force` on the heap simply as an unlifted pointer to `a`, which is never undefined.

+Ideally, we would like to define the coercion `Coercible (Force a) a`, to witness the fact that `Force a` is representationally the same as `a`.
+However, there are two problems:

+1. This coercion is ill-kinded (`Force a` has kind `Unlifted` but `a` has kind `*`), so we would need John Major equality style coercions.

+1. The coercion is only valid in one direction: I can coerce from `Force a` to `a`, but not vice-versa: in the other direction, evaluation may be necessary.

 ## Optional extensions